 2 – Choose a Mineral or Chemical Sunscreen

 In general, using a mineral or chemical/synthetic based sunscreen is a matter of personal preference.
-Dr. Awan says, “I usually recommend a mineral sunscreen for most of my patients.
-The sunscreens are effective immediately, and the new formulations are cosmetically elegant.”
+We usually recommend a mineral sunscreen for most of our patients.
+The sunscreens are effective immediately, and the new formulations are cosmetically elegant.

 How do you know if your sunscreen is mineral or chemical-based?
-According to Dr. Awan, “I tell my patients to flip the bottle around, look at the active ingredients, and look for the words zinc or titanium oxide.
-If those are the main active ingredients, it’s a mineral sunscreen – anything else and it’s a chemical blocker.”
+We tell our patients to flip the bottle around, look at the active ingredients, and look for the words zinc or titanium oxide.
+If those are the main active ingredients, it’s a mineral sunscreen – anything else and it’s a chemical blocker.

 3 – Choose the Right Sun Protection Factor (SPF)